jaroslavasd/sky/README.md

 # Description

-Where are two tests in a suite,
+There are two tests in the suite,

 one which passes successfully
 ```
 claims eligibility check should be completed
 ```